 Every migration follows the same pattern:

-• Run costs is your long-term cloud bill.
+- Run costs are your long-term cloud bill.
 These are the charges that determine whether the migration actually produces savings.

 Keeping these buckets separate prevents teams from mixing one-time expenses with recurring cloud operational costs.
 It also makes the business case defensible when Finance reviews assumptions.